-Her interest in ceramics began very early in life and has continued professionally for the past thirty-eight years.
+Her interest in ceramics began very early in life and has continued professionally for the past forty years.
 She opened her first studio in 1972 in Alexandria, Virginia.

 As a young art student, she imagined what pot-making and art must be like in “Africa” and then pursued that vision throughout undergraduate school.
 While teaching crafts in a Philadelphia public school, she discovered a film that demonstrated some African women hand-building a huge pot.

 She finally realized her dream in 1977, when she was selected to represent the United States and exhibit her ceramic work at FESTAC in Lagos, Nigeria.
 While there, she visited the village of Ipetumodu, where the technique she learned from that film years earlier, was being used by the women of this pottery village.
 Owens-Hart returned to that village the following summer to apprentice with the women.
 She eventually took a job with the federal government of Nigeria teaching ceramics at a nearby university to enable her to continue apprenticing traditional pottery, and was eventually accepted as part of their pottery culture.

 African Crafts Travel

 Owens-Hart’s Ghana experiences began over forty-seven years ago when one African American family and one Ghanaian family adopted one another.
 When she comes to Ghana she lives with this family of traditional Ewe Kente weavers.
 It is from this humble beginning that African Crafts Travel eventually developed.
 Since 1980 she has been considered a steward for traditional pot makers and their work from the continent.
 She has given workshops on their history and building techniques throughout venues in the United States, Nigeria and England.